moan0s/matrix-registration-bot/README.md

 * `allow @user:example.com` Allows the specified user (or a user matching a regex pattern) to use restricted commands
 * `disallow @user:example.com` Stops a specified user (or a user matching a regex pattern) from using restricted commands

+# Permissions

+By default, any user on the homeserver of the bot is allowed to use restricted commands.
+You can change that, by using the `allow` command to configure one (or multiple) specific user.
+Read the [simple-matrix-bot documentation](https://simple-matrix-bot-lib.readthedocs.io/en/latest/manual.html#allowlist) for more information.
+If you get locked out for any reason, simply modify the config.toml that is created in the bots working directory.

 # Contributing

 Feel free to contribute or discuss this bot with me.
 You can reach me via @moanos:hyteck.de.
 The project is made possible by [Simple-Matrix-Bot-Lib](https://simple-matrix-bot-lib.readthedocs.io).